-Bandwidth is measured as a bit rate over a time interval.
+Bandwidth is measured as the amount of bits transmitted over a time interval.
 This means that over time, bandwidth available on any link approaches infinity.
 Unfortunately, for any given period of time, the bandwidth provided by any given network connection is not infinite.
 You can always download (or upload) as much traffic as you like; you need only wait long enough.
 Of course, human users are not as patient as computers, and are not willing to wait an infinite amount of time for their information to traverse the network.
 For this reason, bandwidth must be managed and prioritized much like any other limited resource.

 You will significantly improve response time and maximize available throughput by eliminating unwanted and redundant traffic from your network.
-This section describes many common techniques for making sure that your network carries only the traffic that must traverse it.
+This section describes a few common techniques for making sure that your network carries only the traffic that must traverse it.
+For a more thorough discussion of the complex subject of bandwidth optimization, see the free book How to Accelerate Your Internet (http://bwmo.net/).